orionrobots/orionrobots.github.io/_drafts/about_microcontrollers.md

     }

 What you have here is the skeleton of an Arduino program.
-There are two "comments" - these aren't instructions but explainations for you or another programmer to say what your program means.
+There are two "comments" - these aren't instructions but explanations for you or another programmer to say what your program means.
 These are inside "functions" - blocks of program that you put instructions in.
 We will put our new instructions (or new 'code') into the setup function, because we only want to run once when the reset button is pressed.